 Program Co-Chair: Marian J. Richetta, Psy.D

-If you have any questions, or would like to speak with Dr. Richetta email her at email@example.com.
+If you would like to speak with me please call 858-587-1095 or email me at email@example.com.

 Program Chair: Antonia Noble Ludwig, Psy.D., MFT

 Antonia Noble Ludwig, Psy.D., MFT, is a graduate of the Institute of Contemporary Psychoanalysis (ICP), Syracuse University, and Antioch University.
 With over 20 years experience Dr. Ludwig has taught in graduate programs at Antioch University, Pepperdine University and at ICP.
 Dr. Ludwig is currently is the program chair for ICP’s Saturday Series in Ventura County.

 Dr. Ludwig has worked at inpatient facilities and ran a renowned day patient program for Eating Disorders.
 Dr. Ludwig has presented at the American Psychiatric Association Annual Conference and at the International Forum for Psychoanalytic Education Conference.
 She has been published in the International Forum for Psychoanalytic Education Journal.

 Dr. Ludwig believes strongly in the collaborative nature of therapy and, in addition to a long history as a case supervisor, she runs a book study group in contemporary psychoanalytic theory.
 As well as her work as a Clinical Supervisor in the California Lutheran University graduate MFT Program, Dr. Ludwig maintains a private practice in Westlake Village, California, and is on the Board of Directors of ICP.